Automatic Man: Afterward

-All four members of the original Automatic Man line up became prolific and well respected solo and session musicians with Shrieve and Cochran emerging as sought after composers and arrangers.
+All four members of the original Automatic Man lineup became prolific and well respected solo and session musicians, with Shrieve and Cochran emerging as sought-after composers and arrangers.
 Lou CasaBianca, the band's manager and co-producer for the first disc, moved into video production and media technology writing.
 Glenn Symmonds and Jerome Rimson, drummer and bassist on Visitors respectively, continued on in the music industry to steady work and success as well, with Rimson writing an autobiography.
-There has, to date, been no talk of a possible Automatic Man reunion.
+There has been no talk of a possible Automatic Man reunion.

 Michael Shrieve

 After leaving Automatic Man, Shrieve continued to be one of the most sought after drummers in the music world.
 His credits number well into the hundreds and include work on Pete Townshend's 1981 disc, All the Best Cowboys Have Chinese Eyes and for artists Mick Jagger, The Rolling Stones, George Harrison, Steve Winwood, Police guitarist Andy Summers, film composer Mark Isham, Freddie Hubbard, Jaco Pastorius, Wayne Horvitz, Bill Frisell, Zakir Hussain, Airto Moreira and Amon Tobin.
 Michael Shrieve also composes music for film and television, working with Paul Mazursky on the film, Tempest and scored music for Curtis Hanson's The Bedroom Window.
-In the early 1980s, his power pop quartet, Novo Combo scored minor hits with the songs "Up Periscope" and "City Bound."
-A few years later (1983), Shrieve got involved with the power group HSAS, featuring Sammy Hagar, Neal Schon of Journey fame and former bass player from Derringer Kenny Aaronson.
+In the early 1980s, his power pop quartet, Novo Combo, scored minor hits with the songs "Up Periscope" and "City Bound."
+A few years later in 1983, Shrieve got involved with the power group HSAS, featuring Sammy Hagar, Neal Schon of Journey fame and former bass player from Derringer Kenny Aaronson.
 The group recorded the album "Through the Fire" and the single "A Whiter Shade of Pale", originally written and performed by Procol Harum, peaked at #94 in 1984.

-Shrieve is also the past President of the Pacific Northwest Branch of the National Association of Recording Arts and Sciences (NARAS), and is currently writing the memoirs of jazz drumming legend Elvin Jones.
-He also serves as musical director for Seattle Theatre Group's "More Music at The Moore," a program that highlights gifted young musicians from Seattle's various cultural groups.
+Shrieve is also the past President of the Pacific Northwest Branch of the National Association of Recording Arts and Sciences (NARAS), and has been working on writing the memoirs of jazz drumming legend Elvin Jones.
+He serves as musical director for Seattle Theatre Group's "More Music at The Moore," a program that highlights gifted young musicians from Seattle's various cultural groups.
 In 1998, Shrieve was inducted into the Rock and Roll Hall of Fame with Santana.
 He also received the Guitar Center's first annual "Lifetime Achievement Award" in 2005.